ronenh24/nba_video_generator/README.md

 - base_name - name of video
 - fps - frame per second
 - preset - Choose from "ultrafast", "veryfast", "superfast", "faster", "fast", "medium", "slow", "slower", "veryslow", "placebo"
-- segment - how to create videos with "Whole", "Game" (one video per game), or "Quarter" (one video per quarter).
+- segment - how to create videos with "Whole", "Game" (one video per game), "Quarter" (one video per quarter), "Play" (one video per play)

 An example can be seen below.
 ```python